fairandsmart/right-consent/_docs/08-records-receipts.md

 Finally, it **keeps track** of the context by storing extra informations like author, attributes or even a comment.

 **Status validity** of a record is **NOT stored** in the base to avoid complex updates.
 It is a transient information **evaluated at runtime**.
-The evaluation algorithm uses a query context to extract relevant records and then **applies a set of specific rules** to determine a status : *VALID, OBSOLETE, EXPIRED, IRRELEVANT, UNKNOWN*.
-Business rules can be **customized**.
+The evaluation algorithm uses a query context to extract relevant records and then **applies a set of specific rules** to determine a status : *VALID, OBSOLETE, EXPIRED, IRRELEVANT, UNKNOWN*. **Business rules can be customized** to introduce specific behaviour in status determination (for exemple by taking into consideration the consent collect place).
 Evaluation status can then differ if query context is not the same, even for a single element.

 Consent Record storage is designed to be **performant in writing** but also **performant at evaluation time**.
 It is stored in a single table but specific index (and sharding) strategies are possibles in that objective.